amckennafoster/figshare-api-workshop.github.io/docs/workshop/workshop-api-basics.md

 ## API authentication
 - REST API - personal token: https://help.figshare.com/article/how-to-get-a-personal-token
 - OAuth2 - create applications which require users to log into their own Figshare account
-- Stats API - user/password, contact support@figshare.com for an account
+- Stats API - Views/downloads/shares for items/collections/projects no authentication needed.
+Within institution scope, separate username/password required, contact support@figshare.com to get credentials for your institution.

 Credentials are sent to the API server via the Authorization header. **Make sure credentials are stored in a secure location!**